Makiesto/Makiesto/README.md

 - 👀 I’m interested in IT, Football
 - 🌱 I’m currently learning Python and Java
 - 💞️ I’m looking to collaborate on ----
-- 📫 How to reach me makiesto@gmail.com
+- 📫 How to reach me mateuszstojek1@gmail.com
 - 😄 Pronouns: he
-- ⚡ Fun fact: I'm FC Barcelona fan, what mid is very enjoyable ://
+- ⚡ Fun fact: I'm FC Barcelona fan, what is very enjoyable :D

 <!---
 Makiesto/Makiesto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.